 - > Enable ICMP-FLOOD Attack Filtering Enable or Disable the ICMP-FLOOD Attack Filtering. - ➤ ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the current ICMP-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable UDP-FLOOD Filtering - Enable or Disable the UDP-FLOOD Filtering. - ➤ UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
+When the current ICMP-FLOOD Packets number is beyond the set value, the router will startup the blocking function immediately. - > Enable UDP-FLOOD Filtering Enable or Disable the UDP-FLOOD Filtering. - ➤ UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
 Enter a value between 5 ~ 3600.
-When the current UPD-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering. - ➤ TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
+When the current UPD-FLOOD Packets number is beyond the set value, the router will startup the blocking function immediately.

+- Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering. - > TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the current TCP-SYN-FLOOD Packets numbers is beyond the set value, the Router will startup the blocking function immediately. - Ignore Ping Packet from WAN Port to Router Enable or Disable Ignore Ping Packet from WAN Port to Router.
+When the current TCP-SYN-FLOOD Packets numbers is beyond the set value, the router will startup the blocking function immediately. - ▶ Ignore Ping Packet From WAN Port Enable or Disable Ignore Ping Packet From WAN Port.
 The default setting is disabled.
-If enabled, the ping packet from Internet cannot access the Router. - Forbid Ping Packet from LAN Port to Router Enable or Disable Forbid Ping Packet from LAN Port to Router.
+If enabled, the ping packet from the Internet cannot access the router. - Forbid Ping Packet From LAN Port Enable or Disable Forbid Ping Packet From LAN Port.

 The default setting is disabled.
-If enabled, the ping packet from LAN cannot access the Router.
-(Defends against some viruses).
+If enabled, the ping packet from LAN cannot access the router.